spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 By following this pattern, you can continue to add more tools and components, expanding the capabilities of your Generative UI application.

 ---

 title: Completion
-description: Learn how to use the useCompletion hook.
+description: Learn how to use the useCompletion hook
 ---

 # Completion